ComputationalPhysics/uiofysmaster/README.md

     /home/yourusername/texmf/tex/latex/

-Then your LaTeX documents should accept the uiofysmaster package.
+If the folder does not exist, you need to create it first.
+Now your LaTeX documents should accept the uiofysmaster package.
 An example document is shown below:

 master-thesis.tex:
 ```latex